anaelChardan/android-exercises/README.md

 # Android Project

-This project tries to follow the Hexagonal architecture but even if the project is a little bit simple for that.
+This project tries to follow the Hexagonal architecture but even if the project is a little bit simple for that it was interesting.

 Morevoer the supportingboundedcontext is only a technical layer that provides everything necessary to build an app with a list and a detailed view.
 This layer is totally abstracted from the Book domain